adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. [*Collegiate institutes*](https://en.wikipedia.org/wiki/Collegiate_institute) offered arts and humanities education (...) for university-bound students. *High schools* offered vocational and science programs for those planning to enter the workforce upon graduation. (...)
+It was quite quickly realized that this division did not work very well. (...)
+Eventually the two systems were merged in to a single secondary school system.
+1. "None of us are getting out of here alive, so please stop treating yourself like an after thought.
+Eat the delicious food.
+Walk in the sunshine.
+Jump in the ocean.
+Say the truth that you're carring in your heart like hidden treasure.
+Be silly.
+Be Kind.
+Be weird.
+There is no time for anything else." - [/u/hotsauceinmyeye's mother](https://www.reddit.com/r/GetMotivated/comments/6aq640/image_we_buried_mum_today_we_found_this_in_one_of/)
+1. PornHub and LiveJasmin are the only pornographic websites in the world's top 50 visited websites.
 1. Curling irons can [look like dildos](http://imgur.com/QXWT6EV).
 1. [Level 1 holsters](https://www.youtube.com/watch?v=qIXc9NRLRJI&app=desktop) have a restraining latch that holds the gun.
 Level 2 holsters have a button that you need to press to get the gun out.
 You can still yank it out though, so Level 3 holsters have yet another thing covering the top of the gun to prevent yanking.
 1. "俺たちはいまイカとセックスをしている。" means "I am having sex with squid now", in case anyone tells you.